Code No. 203

 If the outside employment or activity is employment or activity in (1) or (2) above, the board member must cease the employment of or activity.
 If the activity or employment falls under (3), then the board member must:

 - Publicly disclose the existence of the conflict and refrain from taking any official action or performing any official duty that would detrimentally affect or create a benefit for the outside employment or activity.
-Official action or official duty includes, but is not limited to, participating in any vote, taking affirmative action to influence any vote, or providing any other official service or thing that is not available generally to members of the public in order to further the interests of the outside employment or activity.
+Official action or official duty includes, but is not limited to, participating in any vote, taking affirmative action to influence any vote, determining the facts or law in a contested case or rulemaking proceeding, conducting any inspection, or providing any other official service or thing that is not available generally to members of the public in order to further the interests of the outside employment or activity.

-When procurement is supported by Federal Child Nutrition funds, employees will not participate in the selection, award, or administration of a contract if there is a real or apparent conflict of interest in the contract.
-Contract, for purposes of this paragraph, includes a contract where the employee, board member('s) immediate family, partner, or a non-school district employer of these individuals is a party to the contract.
+When procurement is supported by Federal Child Nutrition funds, board members will not participate in the selection, award, or administration of a contract if there is a real or apparent conflict of interest in the contract.
+Contract, for purposes of this paragraph, includes a contract where the board member, board member’s immediate family, partner, or a non-school district employer of these individuals is a party to the contract.

 It is the responsibility of each board member to be aware of and take the action necessary to eliminate a potential conflict of interest should it arise.